kaisadilla/judith/.info/design-philosophy.md

 ### Implementation details are not the developer's concern
 These are our concern, not theirs.
 Judith is a high-level language, it can afford to sacrifice some performance from time to time to make the developer's job easier.
 For example, all types are nullable in the exact same way: you add an `?` to their type (`Person?`, `Num?`), you check for nullability (`my_person !== null`, `my_num !== null`), you use them as non-null when nullability has been discarded.
 Under the hood, null in reference types and null in value types are implemented differently, but that's not the developer's problem.
 All they can see is that both behave in the exact same way in his code.

+### Novelty budget has to be spent wisely.
+When Judith does something different, it does so for a reason.
+Otherwise, Judith sticks to names and conventions developers already know.
+Did I have to choose `+` to concatenate Strings?
+No. But what do I win from using a new operator for it and forcing everyone to learn a new way to concatenate strings?
+Did I have to make my `while` block have the same name and structure as all other languages?
+Nope, but what do I win from changing it?
+Judith is not here to make you lose time.
+If Judith does something different, it's because there's a real benefit to doing it differently.

 ### Get rid of legacy features
 Why does C# have a `switch` statement that looks and works exactly like C's?
 You are not writing C. C's `switch` is a very thin abstraction over assembly.
 Even C# devs think that isn't right for their language, which is why they made it a compile-error not to `break` from non-empty sections of the bloc... well, at this point, why have a C-like `switch` at all?